-Like almost customary at this point, I decided to take a look at 2020 – which goals I had set for myself, if I hit them, and what happened on koskila.net during the year.
+Like is almost customary at this point in the year, I decided to take a look at 2020 – which goals I had set for myself if I hit them, and what happened on koskila.net during the year.

 And like last year, I thought I’d set myself a few new goals!